 c.
 List the search terms/subject headings you used.

 d.
 Create a list of 6 citations in proper APA, MLA or Turabian format.
-Put them in alphabetical order and do not number them.
+Put them in alphabetical order by author, and do not number them.

 2. Individual Database Search